deepanshs/mrsimulator/docs/user_guide/method/method.rst

 In the example above, the SymmetryQuery instance is created and assigned to the ``ch1`` attribute of a TransitionQuery, so that it acts on the first isotope in the list assigned to the ``channels`` attribute  of the Method object.
-This TransitionQuery instance is then assigned to the ``transition_query`` of a SpectralEvent which can be later added to an ordered list of Events in the ``events`` attribute of a SpectralDimension object.
+This TransitionQuery instance is then added to a list assigned to the ``transition_queries`` attribute of a SpectralEvent which can be later added to an ordered list of Events in the ``events`` attribute of a SpectralDimension object.

 A notable case, that :math:`\text{d}_I = 0` for all symmetric :math:`(m \rightarrow - m)` transitions, is particularly useful for quadrupolar